Loading market data...

 Battery materials sales run on qualification and volume commitments: cell makers approve each cathode chemistry through years of testing, then contract for capacity tied to specific electric-vehicle programs, with prices indexed to underlying metal costs.
 That structure rewards early design wins but exposes plant utilization when vehicle programs underperform expectations.
 The anode business, one of the few natural graphite operations outside China, sells on supply-chain diversification value as much as on price.
 Meanwhile the original refractories and lime-chemicals segment enjoys captive demand from group steelworks, providing dependable cash that helps fund battery expansion, and joint ventures with automakers and cell partners lock in future offtake.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on POSCO Future M
+Commission a full SEC-based report on POSCO Future M

 POSCO Future M coverage